Bucket Sort Algorithm

 Conclusion

 As we discussed in this article, the Bucket Sort algorithm is a fast and efficient sorting algorithm, generally ideal for uniformly distributed data over a known range.
 The basic idea is to divide the input into multiple buckets, then sort each bucket individually and combine the results.
 You could use various internal sorting algorithms to sort each bucket, such as Insertion Sort.
 In comparison with other sorting algorithms, under correct conditions, Bucket Sort can perform better.
-Now that you have a solid understanding of how Bucket Sort works, implementations in various languages, time and space complexity, and its applications, it is now possible for you to utilise Bucket Sort confidently.
+Now that you have a solid understanding of how Bucket Sort works, implementations in various languages, time and space complexity, and its applications, it is now possible for you to utilize Bucket Sort confidently.

 Bucket Sort Algorithm – FAQs